ic1149/ic1149/README.md

   print("(surprisingly) the first language I learnt, and never touched it again because I am not a fan of apple") }

-if OxfordCambridgeAndRoyalSocietyOfArtsExamReferenceLanguage then
+if OxfordCambridgeAndRoyalSocietyOfArtsExamReferenceLanguageAkaPseudocodeAndBasicallyTheSameSyntaxAsVisualBasic then
   print("I hate it")
 endif

 if VB then
-  print("because I learnt OxfordCambridgeAndRoyalSocietyOfArtsExamReferenceLanguage and it has the same syntax so I know visual basic") endif
+  print("because I learnt OxfordCambridgeAndRoyalSocietyOfArtsExamReferenceLanguageAkaPseudocodeAndBasicallyTheSameSyntaxAsVisualBasic and it has the same syntax so I know visual basic") endif
 ```